 Insane History of Cannabis Use in the USA.

 From early medicinal and industrial marijuana use to the state of today’s medical cannabis industry, the evolution of the legality and social acceptance of cannabis use in the U.S. has been quite volatile.
-Some may even describe U.S. marijuana history similar to a game of tug-of-war filled with twists and turns.
+Some may even describe the history of marijuana in the U.S. similar to a game of tug-of-war filled with twists and turns.

 Cannabis Use in American Indian Medicine

-A. cannabinum (i.e. American hemp) was historically considered a “sacred root” in American Indian medicine that was turned into tea or burned as incense for diuretic, cathartic, diaphoretic, emetic, and expectorant purposes.
+The history of the use of marijuana starts with A. cannabinum (i.e. American hemp), historically considered a “sacred root” in American Indian medicine that was turned into tea or burned as incense for diuretic, cathartic, diaphoretic, emetic, and expectorant purposes.
 The medicinal benefits of it were introduced to the earliest settlers in order to minimize pain and discomfort from swelling and inflammation, throat trouble, headaches, and whooping cough, among other complaints and ailments.

 Colonial Marijuana History

-When the American colonists arrived in the “New World”, the cultivation of cannabis for hemp was strongly encouraged as a way of making rope, clothing, sails and other industrial products.
+When the American colonists arrived in the “New World”, the history of marijuana use began with the cultivation of cannabis for hemp as it was strongly encouraged as a way of making rope, clothing, sails and other industrial products.
 Hemp fibers were so important in fact that a 1619 Virginia law actually required hemp cultivation on every farm.
 The crop was even allowed to be exchanged as legal tender in Pennsylvania, Virginia and Maryland.
 Cannabis was also a major source of revenue for farmers in Mississippi, Georgia, California, South Carolina, Nebraska, New York and Kentucky until after the Civil War.

 When the cannabis plant’s medicinal components were discovered in the late 19th Century, interest in the cannabis plant shifted from its ability to produce hemp to the medicinal benefits of cannabis-derived CBD and THC.
 Marijuana even became a popular component in medicinal products and was publicly available in pharmacies.
 The cannabis plant remained unregulated until the “Food and Drug Act of 1906” required the labeling of any over-the-counter medication containing cannabis.